vrajdesai78/buy-me-a-candy/README.md

 # Setup Instructions

 ## Prerequisites
 Install Node.js and npm.
 You can download Node.js from [here](https://nodejs.org/en/download/).
+User also need to download phantom wallet create their profile and recieve funds in SOL

 ## Installation
 Clone the repository and install the dependencies.